Questions to Ask Your Doctor about Alpha-1 Antitrypsin Deficiency

 How do I manage my breathing symptoms?

 Your shortness of breath may be a result of COPD.
 If you are a smoker, you should stop smoking.
 Your doctor may prescribe inhalers for emphysema or check you for other conditions that can affect your breathing, such as heart disease.
 Your oxygen levels will also be checked and if found to be low, you may benefit from oxygen therapy.

 Is it safe to exercise if I have AAT-related emphysema?

 Your doctor will recommend an exercise plan that is good for you.
 You may also be referred to a pulmonary rehabilitation program.
-In general, it is good for patients with emphysema to remain as active as possible and perform regular exercises.
+In general, it is good for patients with lung disease to remain as active as possible and perform regular exercises.